Ji8¸£ÀûÊÓƵ

 An average of 24 people per minute are victims of rape, physical violence or stalking by an intimate partner in the United States — more than 12 million women and men over the course of a single year.

-According to Andrew Howard, Assistant Program Director of BHN’s Domestic Violence program, the two most critical aspects of domestic violence awareness are the understanding of what it actually looks like, and the stigma of being a survivor.
+Andrew Howard, Program Manager of BHN’s Domestic Violence program, emphasizes the two most crucial aspects of domestic violence awareness: understanding what it looks like and addressing the stigma of being a survivor.
+He emphasizes the importance of recognizing the red flags of abuse, as domestic violence can manifest differently in each relationship.

-It’s important to know the red flags of abuse because domestic violence doesn’t look the same in every relationship. .
-If you’re experiencing one or more of these things in your relationship and feel that you are in danger, call The Hotline at the bottom of this post to talk about what’s going on.
+If you or someone you know is experiencing red flags in your relationship and or feel that you are in danger, call The Hotline at the bottom of this post to talk about what’s going on.
 View the websites below for more information and helpful resources.

 Victim Resources